M. Gloria González-Morales (she, her/s, ella)

 Hi, I’m Jonathan, it is a pleasure to meet you.
 I call myself a teacher-scholar-leader.
 The concept of adding the dash between teacher and scholar is borrowed from Kenneth P. Ruscio.
 I use these dashes to indicate that these are not separate but linked.
 My scholarship is part of my teaching and my teaching is a part of my scholarship.
 I add in “Leader” to indicate my advocacy for social justice, and how that too, is not separate from, but a part of my teaching and scholarship.
 I am tempted to add “artist” since I am always involved in something creative and playful, but that would break the rule of three.

 My philosophy on teaching is that student flourishing, and societal good, can be achieved through teaching that is authentic, student-centered, evidenced-based, and community-driven, with an ethical, transdisciplinary future-focus.

 I am a doctoral (Ph.D.) student in health promotion sciences and my research seeks to promote well-being through positive professional development, implicit teaching, and transforming education culture.

-I am very proud to be a part of the PFF team, which continues to provide transformative experiences for our higher education community.
+I am very proud to be a part of the CAFE team, which continues to provide transformative experiences for our higher education community.

 My name is Noah Ringler, and I’m a Ph.D. student in Positive Developmental Psychology.
 Within the program, I’m especially interested in the fields of moral development and wisdom.
 I hope expanding research in these domains may assist us in living more wisely and navigating difficulties more skillfully.